 AfricanAntitrust.com provides up-to-date information on competition law and related legal, business & economic developments across the African continent.

-AAT has been the preëminent resource in the field since its inception in January 2013.
+AAT has been the preëminent resource in the field for 7 years, since its inception in January 2013.

 The growing number of African jurisdictions with competition laws, merger-control regimes, anti-corruption enforcement, and consumer-protection statutes reflect the globalised nature of the African business landscape.
 As your business grows, your legal risk and commercial demands grow, whether you are an established company on the continent or a start-up, whether a global corporation operating in or expanding into Africa.

-The African economies, combined, are slated to show a future combined growth rate that has the potential to be greater than that of the European Union, the United States, and even Asia:
+The African economies are slated to show a future combined growth rate that has the potential to be greater than that of the European Union, the United States, and even Asia:

 The size of the African continent’s total economy more than tripled over the past 14 years.
 Foreign direct investment has increased up to 20% annually, thanks in part to the continent’s richness in natural resources, growing population, underutilized agricultural opportunities, and booming telecom, construction, and health-care sectors, to name only a few.

 The commensurate creation (and strengthening) of competition law regimes governing these expanding economies presents both opportunities and risks for both corporate players and nation states in Africa.
 COMESA’s CCC is but one example.

 There are several contributing authors, listed in each of the articles.